andrew-boutin/dndtextapi/docs/SUPPORT_CHAT_APP_BOTS.md

 The bot on startup, and periodically while running, will authenticate with the API and retrieve its own bot data.
 This will verify that the bot config is correct and that there is connectivity.

-Messages the bot received from registerd users will be checked to see if they meet formatting requirements to be a valid message for the API.
+Messages the bot received from registered users will be checked to see if they meet formatting requirements to be a valid message for the API.
 If there are issues with the message then the Slack bot will send an error message to the Slack channel.

 The Slack bot will let the Slack channel know about any connectivity issues sending messages along with any error messages from the API.

 ## Authentication

-### Bot Authentication
+### Bot authentication

 Utilize [oauth2 client credentials flow](https://developer.foresee.com/docs/oauth2-client-credentials-flow) to allow bots to authenticate with the api.
 The earlier steps handle the creation, access, and config of the client credentials per bot.
 Can utilize the [golang oauth2 client credentials package](https://godoc.org/golang.org/x/oauth2/clientcredentials) when implementing this.